KeshavJha0610/AppiumFramework/README.md

 - Demonstrates how to define UI elements that are common across pages (e.g. menu bar, side bar, etc.)
 - How to recover from test failure/ how to write fail safe test cases
 - Scrolling for both Android and iOS (using touchaction, uiScrollable, mobile:scroll)
-- Demonstrates how to effectively capture Screenshots/Videos
+- Demonstrates how to effectively capture Screenshots
 - Integrated with Extent Reporting framework (supports parallel, screenshots, logging test steps)